Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 3: gene, single-cell, time series, non-interventional}

-In this scenario, we measure the single-cell gene expression profiles at multiple time points without intervention.

 \textbf{Scenario 3a: Joint}.
 If we can measure the joint distribution for different time points, then as discussed in Subsection \ref{GSP}, we can fully reconstruct the GRN, even if there are cycles.
-If the measurement time step is too large, we can only obtain the ancestor-descendant relations, and we can only partially recover the GRN if it is a DAG.

 This method has been applied in determining GRN structures \cite{yu2004advances}.
 There are some other approaches, such as Granger causality \cite{BBS09} and Boolean networks \cite{shmulevich2002gene}.
 Readers may refer to a review paper \cite{penfold2011infer} for different methods applicable for this scenario.

 \textbf{Scenario 3b: Marginal}.
 If we can only measure the marginal distribution for each time point, then this is essentially the same as Scenario 1.
 If the GRN is a DAG, and the joint distribution is Markov and faithful to this DAG, then we can partially determine the GRN structure.